AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/Memory optimized instance families/Deploy Redis applications on re6p instances.md

 -   ecs.re6p-redis.2xlarge
 -   ecs.re6p-redis.13xlarge

-**Note:** ecs.re6p-redis.<nx\>large are instance types that are specially provided for Redis applications and support only persistent memory used as memory.
+**Note:** ecs.re6p-redis.<nx\>large indicates instance types that are provided for Redis applications and support only persistent memory used as memory.

-If you use other operating systems to deploy Redis applications, make sure that you use one of the following image versions:
+If you deploy Redis applications in other operating systems, make sure that you use one of the following image versions:

 -   Alibaba Cloud Linux 2
 -   CentOS 7.6 or later
 -   Ubuntu 18.10 or later
 -   SUSE Linux 12 SP4 or later

-**Note:** The reliability of data stored in persistent memory depends on the reliability of persistent memory devices and the physical servers to which these devices are attached.
-This increases risks of single points of failure.
-To ensure the reliability of application data, we recommend that you implement data redundancy at the application layer and use cloud disks for long-term data storage.

 ## Deploy Redis applications on an re6p instance that runs Alibaba Cloud Linux

-Alibaba Cloud Linux is specially tuned for Redis applications.
-Redis applications deployed on community operating systems outperform those deployed on Alibaba Cloud Linux by more than 20%.
+Alibaba Cloud Linux is tuned for Redis applications.
+Redis applications deployed on Alibaba Cloud Linux outperform those deployed on community-supported operating systems by more than 20%.

-Alibaba Cloud Linux integrates Redis 6.0.5 and Redis 3.2.12.
+Alibaba Cloud Linux has the built-in YUM repositories of Redis 6.0.5 and Redis 3.2.12.
+You can run the yum install command to deploy Redis 6.0.5 and Redis 3.2.12.
 You can also manually deploy Redis of other versions.
-In this way, the overall performance of Redis applications can also be improved by more than 20%.
+For more information, see [Deploy Redis applications on an re6p instance that runs CentOS](#section_gx2_rzq_8rk).

 The following configurations are used in this example: